 The communication program, which leads to a bachelor’s of science degree, consists of three components: the communication core, a major specialization, and a minor.
 The core courses in the program allow all majors to study the communication process as it occurs in both face-to-face and mediated settings, while course work in specialized areas combines theoretical knowledge with hands-on applications.
 The five majors that the department currently offers are:

 All communication majors are required to complete a minor outside the department.
 Minors, which typically consist of 18 to 24 credits, require approval by the advisor in the minor department.
 The specific criteria vary with each program.
 Students do not need to choose a minor immediately; however, they are encouraged to speak with their faculty advisor, select a course of study, and begin accumulating credits toward the minor by their junior year.
-Students may participate in SUNY Fredonia’s Study Abroad program to satisfy the minor requirement.
+Students may participate in the Fredonia Study Abroad program to satisfy the minor requirement.
 When planning a semester abroad, Television and Digital Film majors should be mindful that the required drama or documentary sequence must be taken during two consecutive semesters.